MatheusPese/MatheusPese/README.md

 ## 👤 Biografy

 My name is Matheus Pesegoginski, But you can call me "Pese" or "Pesego".
-Curently I am student, learning Fullstack Development on my postgratuate degree at PUCRS Online.
-I love technology and I've been studying and thinkering with hardware and software since I was a teenager.
-I aspire to be a software developer, a game developer, or a teacher on the software development industry someday. **I am looking for oportunities**, so feel free to [contact-me](mailto:matheuspese.j@outlook.com) to offer a job proposal.
+I live in Brazil, Curently studying Fullstack Development on my postgratuate degree at PUCRS Online. **I am looking for oportunities**, so feel free to [contact-me](mailto:matheuspese.j@outlook.com) to offer a job proposal.

 Here are some of my socials: